madebyhiro/codem-transcode/README.markdown

 * `404 Not Found` - Job not found

 * * *
+Request: `DELETE /jobs/purge/$AGE`

+Purge successfully completed jobs from the database with a certain age.
+Age is specified in seconds since it was created.
+So an age of 3600 deletes jobs that were successful and created more than 1 hour ago.

+Responses:

+* `200 OK` - Returns number of jobs that were purged.

+* * *
 Request: `POST /probe`

 Probe a source file using `ffprobe` (if you have enabled it in the configuration).
 Output is a JSON object containing the `ffprobe` output.